When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.

 If the contractor spends more than the firm fixed price amount, that spending must be covered by the contractor and NOT the organization receiving the grant.

-Likewise, if the contractor is more efficient than planned, any underspending is retained by the contractor and the organization receiving the grant doesn’t receive the cost savings.
+Likewise, if the contractor is more efficient than planned, the contractor retains any underspending, and the organization receiving the grant doesn’t receive the cost savings.

 Types of Contracts: Why Select a Firm Fixed Price Contract for a Grant?